-6 The level 4 investigations would be conducted later at the end of the academic year 2012-2013 in order, for the sending institutions, to be able to "measure" to the possible extent the impact of the seminar.
+6 The level 4 investigations may be conducted later at the end of the academic year 2013-2014 in order, for the sending institutions, to be able to "measure" to the possible extent the impact of the seminar.

-teachings from this experience were drawn with the objective of providing resources for future organisers of similar modules for young officers.
-As already mentioned, it was not the first time CSDP modules were organised for cadets.
-In order to allow the reader to find more rapidly the concrete information he or she needs for identifying the added values of these two modules, the same structure was adopted for this report than for the external evaluation report issued for the 2010 and 2011 Austrian editions.
+were made.
+They represent an important part of the observations presented in this report.
+Furthermore, following the chronological logic of this unique initiative, teachings from this experience were drawn with the objective of providing resources for future organisers of similar modules for young officers.

+In order to allow the reader to find more rapidly the concrete information he or she needs for identifying the added values of this module, the same structure was adopted for this report than for the external evaluation report issued for the 2010, 2011 and 2012 Austrian editions.
 However, this report is, in no way intended to strictly compare the respective strengths and weaknesses of the different experiences.
-Even though the organising team is the same as in 2010 and 2011 and that it has implemented "corrective" measures based on the lessons learnt from these previous editions, which will be sometimes referred to for analysis of the solutions found, the module organised in 2011 is original and has its own logic.
+Even though the organising team is the same since the first edition in 2010 and that it has implemented "corrective" measures based on the lessons learnt from these previous editions, which will be sometimes referred to for analysis of the solutions found, the module organised in 2013 is original and has its own logic.
 Therefore, even if lessons learnt from previous experiences will be taken into due consideration, the main object of this evaluation is to highlight the quality of the choices operated for this module.

-The seminar held in Wiener Neustadt in December 2012 issued its own lessons and will become, for possible future organisations, a precedent.
-Furthermore, in the broader context of the Initiative, other seminars on different topics of interest for the European cadets will be soon organised.
-Some of the lessons learnt from this Austrian experience on CSDP modules, when relevant, can possibly be used as a source for inspiration for the Member States or their educational institutions which would be willing to organise these training.
+The seminar held in Wiener Neustadt in December 2013 issued its own lessons and will become, for possible future organisations, a precedent.
+Furthermore, in the broader context of the Initiative, other seminars on different topics of interest for the European cadets will be soon or again organised.
+Some of the lessons learnt from this Austrian experience on CSDP modules, when relevant, can possibly be used as a source for inspiration for the Member States or their educational institutions which would be willing to organise these courses.